The oneAPI initiative encourages collaboration on the specification and compatible oneAPI implementations across the ecosystem.

 The specification includes 10 core elements of oneAPI.
 This includes:

 - DPC++: oneAPI’s core language for programming accelerators and multiprocessors.
-DPCPP allows developers to reuse code across hardware targets (CPUs and accelerators such as GPUs and FPGAs) and tune for a specific architecture
+DPC++ allows developers to reuse code across hardware targets (CPUs and accelerators such as GPUs and FPGAs) and tune for a specific architecture

 - oneCCL: Communication primitives for scaling deep learning frameworks across multiple devices

-- Level Zero: System interface for oneAPI languages and libraries
+- Level Zero: A system interface for oneAPI languages and libraries

 - oneDAL: Algorithms for accelerated data science

-- oneTBB: Library for adding thread-based parallelism to complex applications on multiprocessors
+- oneTBB: A library for adding thread-based parallelism to complex applications on multiprocessors

 - oneVPL: Algorithms for accelerated video processing

-- oneMKL: High performance math routines for science, engineering, and financial application
+- oneMKL: High-performance math routines for science, engineering, and financial applications

 oneAPI Technical Advisory Board

-The oneAPI Technical Advisory Boards are an invitation-only forum comprised of industry experts that help guide the oneAPI parallel programming ecosystem and give input to the oneAPI Specification.
-The general community is invited to join the conversation by reviewing the oneAPI Specification, as well as the notes/slides in the GitHub repo, and then post comments or questions as Github issues.
-Meeting notes and presentations can be found at the following links:
+The general community is invited to join the conversation by reviewing the oneAPI specification, as well as the notes/slides in the GitHub repo, and then post comments or questions as Github issues.
+Meeting notes and presentations can be found below.